 By the 90s, lead singer Mills had left the group for a solo career, and he is still performing, mostly in multi-act soul music shows.
 He recently appeared in the touring play "Girl He Ain't Worth It" with the Manhattans, Me'lissa Morgan and Tito Jackson as well as joining Russell Thompkins Jr and William Hart on a 2008 Shanachie Records disc as the 3 Tenors of Soul.
 A reconstituted Blue Magic, consisting of the two Sawyers, Beaton and lead singer Wade Elliott, continues to tour in soul music shows and occasional television appearances, still sounding quite good.
 They are managed by Elaine Sawyer with promotional help from Sgt.
 Gary Nadler.
 Vernon Sawyer recounted many of the group's triumphs in a recent interview.

-Now four decades into their careers, the members of Blue Magic continue to impress a sizeable fanbase around the world with their smooth brand of Philly Soul, and have earned a sizeable profile among the greatest groups of their era.
+Now more than four decades into their careers, the members of Blue Magic continue to impress a sizeable fanbase around the world with their smooth brand of Philly Soul, and have earned a sizeable profile among the greatest groups of their era.

 By Chris Rizik